Volunteer Opportunities

 Referrals to other agencies or services

-Volunteer opportunities (in North Capitol, Shaw, Columbia Heights) include Saturday morning grocery deliveries and shopping and delivery assistance throughout the month.
-Help is welcome anytime with these activities.
-You can sign up to help out with the Saturday morning grocery deliveries here: www.wearefamilydc.org/events.
-To inquire about providing shopping assistance for our seniors, email Tulin at tulino@wearefamilydc.org.
+Volunteer opportunities (in Shaw, Columbia Heights, Petworth and Adams- Morgan) include Saturday morning grocery deliveries as well as friendly visiting and other assistance throughout the month.
+Help is welcome anytime with these activities!
+You can sign up to help with the Saturday morning grocery deliveries at www.wearefamilydc.org/get-involved/volunteer/ or call Mark at 202-487-8698 for more information.

 Interested in volunteering?
 Please visit the website or contact GT Liaison Harriet Shugerman (hshugerman08@gmail.com)